Nuclear Submarine Recycling (Reporting) Bill

 Overview

 This bill mandates the UK government to create and regularly update a strategy for recycling decommissioned Royal Navy nuclear submarines.
-It also requires public consultation on expanding existing decommissioning powers to cover these submarines and annual reporting on the associated taxpayer costs.
+It also requires public consultation on expanding the Nuclear Decommissioning Authority's powers to include this task and annual reporting on the estimated taxpayer cost.

 Description

-• Recycling Strategy: The Secretary of State must develop a comprehensive strategy for recycling out-of-service Royal Navy nuclear submarines, including a detailed timetable for each vessel.
-This strategy, along with any revisions, must be presented to Parliament.
+- Recycling Strategy: The Secretary of State must develop a comprehensive strategy for recycling out-of-service Royal Navy nuclear submarines, including a timetable for each vessel.
+This strategy, along with annual progress reports, must be presented to Parliament.

-• Consultation on Decommissioning Powers: A public consultation is required on extending the powers of the Nuclear Decommissioning Authority (under the Energy Act 2004) to encompass the recycling of these submarines.
+- Consultation on Decommissioning Powers: A public consultation is required on extending the Nuclear Decommissioning Authority's powers (under the Energy Act 2004) to encompass the recycling of nuclear submarines.
 A report on the consultation and the government's response will be submitted to Parliament.

-• Taxpayer Liability Estimates: The government must provide Parliament with annual estimates of the taxpayer costs associated with decommissioning the submarines.
+- Taxpayer Liability Estimates: The government must provide annual estimates of the taxpayer's financial responsibility associated with the decommissioning and recycling of these submarines to Parliament.

 Government Spending

-The bill does not specify exact figures for government spending.
-However, it mandates the government to regularly estimate and report on the taxpayer liability associated with the decommissioning and recycling of Royal Navy nuclear submarines.
-This suggests potential significant future spending depending on the scale and complexity of the recycling process.
+The bill doesn't specify exact figures for government spending.
+However, it mandates the government to provide annual estimates of the taxpayer liability for the decommissioning and recycling of Royal Navy nuclear submarines.
+The actual cost will depend on the strategy adopted and the implementation of the recycling process.

 Groups Affected

-• UK Government: Responsible for creating and implementing the recycling strategy, conducting consultations, and reporting to Parliament on progress and costs.
+- UK Government: Responsible for developing and implementing the recycling strategy, conducting the public consultation, and providing annual reports and cost estimates to Parliament.

 Powered by nyModel